eduuh/blog/content/en/posts/installingNode.md

 ---
-title: "Installing Node.js Tutorial using nvm"
+title: 'Installing Node.js Tutorial using nvm'
-description: "Installing Node.js Tutorial using nvim and optimizing nvm to reduce slowing terminal initialization."
+description: 'Installing Node.js Tutorial using nvim and optimizing nvm to reduce slowing terminal initialization.'
-linktitle: "Installing Node.js with Nvm"
+linktitle: 'Installing Node.js with Nvm'
 date: 2020-07-04T10:45:17Z
 draft: false
 hideToc: false
 enableToc: false
 author: eduuh
 authorEmoji: 🤖
-authorImage: "images/whoami/smile.png" # image path in the static folder
+authorImage: 'images/whoami/smile.png' # image path in the static folder
 tags:
   - Javascript
+  - Nvm
+  - Cli
 categories:
   - Productivity
+  - Linux
-- cli
+  - Node.js
 series:
-- workspace
+  - Development

 pinned: true
 ---

-As with any __Programming language, platform, or tool__, **the first step to using it is getting it installed.** Many of them typically comes with a speedy way to upgrade when a new version is available.
+As with any **Programming language, platform, or tool**, **the first step to using it is getting it installed.** Many of them typically comes with a speedy way to upgrade when a new version is available.

-By default, there's not a way to upgrade the version of __Node.js__ you've got from within Node.js itself.
-That said, there's a __fantastic tool for the community called [nvm]() that allows you to manage the version of Node.js that you've got installed locally__.
+By default, there's not a way to upgrade the version of **Node.js** you've got from within Node.js itself.
+That said, there's a **fantastic tool for the community called [nvm]() that allows you to manage the version of Node.js that you've got installed locally**.

-One awesome aspect of __nvm__ is that it manages the versions of Node.js, it doesn't just upgrade them.
+One awesome aspect of **nvm** is that it manages the versions of Node.js, it doesn't just upgrade them.
 This means you can have:

 {{<boxmd>}}
-**1. The latest version of Node.js
+\*\*1.
+The latest version of Node.js

 2. The latest version of all the LTS release ,
-3. And any number of other versions you want to use or test as well.**
+3. And any number of other versions you want to use or test as well.\*\*
    {{</boxmd>}}

 In this quick post, **we'll take a look at how to install nvm**, and the **how to start using it as your version manager for Node.js**.
 Once we've completed the tutorial, you'll be ready to take the next step with Node.js.

 This guide covers installing **nvm on linux**.
 Note that nvm is a bash script ,it work on linux installations.Enought is said, so lets gets to it.

 #### Installing Nvm and then Node.

 Here's the abbreviated guide, highlighting the major steps:

 {{<boxmd>}}
 **1. Download the nvim install script via curl:**

 When you look at the link below.
 You will notice there is a version number (v0.33.0).
 Please, I don't want you to install outdated version of nvm, in regards to when you are reading this.
 Check the up to date script form [github]()

 ```bash
  curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.0/install.sh | bash
 ```

-__2. Now add these line to your ~/.bashrc , ~/.profile ,~/.zshrc file to have it automatically sourced upon login:__
+**2. Now add these line to your ~/.bashrc , ~/.profile ,~/.zshrc file to have it automatically sourced upon login:**

 ```bash
       export NVM_DIR="$HOME/.nvm"
       [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh" # This loads nvm.
 ```

-__3. Ensure that nvim was installed correctly with `nvm --version` which should return the verison of nvm installed.__
+**3. Ensure that nvim was installed correctly with `nvm --version` which should return the verison of nvm installed.**

 ```bash
 nvm --version
 ```

-__4. Installing the version of Node.js you want.__
+**4. Installing the version of Node.js you want.**

 - Install the latest version with **nvm install node**
 - Use the latest version with **nvm use node**
 - Install the latest LTS version with **nvm install --lts**
 - Use the latest LTS version with **nvim use --lts**
   {{</boxmd>}}

 #### Using nvm to manage Node.js

 Congratulations!
 You've now got **nvm - a tool to easily allow you to manage and swap out the versions of Node.js you've got installed locally**.
 Now, let's get you started with doing just that.

 #### Install the latest Node.js version

 To install the latest available version of Node.js, you can use the following command:

 {{<boxmd>}}